 |Coordination with other projects and actors||

 In the Global Fund Board, Switzerland belongs to a constituency with Canada and Australia.
-Canada is the Board member and Australia and Switzerland rotate for the alternate member seat.
-Switzerland will be alternate board member in 2018.
+Canada is the Board member, and Australia and Switzerland rotate for the alternate member seat.
+Switzerland is currently alternate board member until mid-2020.